jmikedupont2/formal.land/blog/2023-12-08-rust-verify-erc-20-smart-contract.md

 We can make a few remarks about our semantics:

-- There are no cases for `M.Impossible` as this primitive correspond to impossible branches in the code.
+- There are no cases for `M.Impossible` as this primitive corresponds to impossible branches in the code.
 - The semantics is not computable, in the sense that we cannot define a function `run` to evaluate a monadic program in a certain environment and state.
 Indeed, the user needs to make a choice during the allocation of new values, to know if we allocate the value as immutable or mutable, and with which address.
 The `M.Cast` operator is also not computable, as we cannot decide if two types are equal.
 - We can choose the type that we use for the `State`, as well as the primitives `State.read` and `State.alloc_write`, as long as they verify well-formedness properties.
 For example, reading after a write at the same address should return the written value.
 One should choose a `State` that simplifies its proofs the most.
 To verify the smart contract, we have taken a record with two fields:
   1. the storage of the contract (the `Self` type in Rust),